FairgateLabs/BitVMX-CPU/docker-riscv32/README.md

-# Building the container

-This `Dockerfile` supports building and emulating riscv32 architecture.
+## Build Environment

+This folder contains the necessary files to create a program that can be run in the BitVMX-CPU.
+To simplify the environment and the build tools required to build for RISCV-32 architecture a Dockerfile is provided.

 ### Build the image
 Run
 `docker build -t riscv32 .`

-This has been tested on Mac (m1 pro) and ubuntu (intel) machines.

 ### Running the docker container
 This command will run the docker file and mount the current dir inside `/data`